steveohanians/pulsedashboard/replit.md

 # Pulse Dashboard™

 ## Overview
-Pulse Dashboard™ is a full-stack analytics benchmarking dashboard for Clear Digital's B2B clients.
-It provides comprehensive web analytics by comparing client performance against competitors, industry averages, and Clear Digital's portfolio averages.
-The system integrates with Google Analytics 4, external data sources, and leverages AI for actionable recommendations.
-Its purpose is to deliver AI-powered insights for web analytics, enhancing client performance through competitive benchmarking.
+Pulse Dashboard™ is a full-stack analytics benchmarking dashboard designed for Clear Digital's B2B clients.
+Its primary purpose is to deliver AI-powered insights for web analytics by comparing client performance against competitors, industry averages, and Clear Digital's portfolio averages.
+This system integrates with Google Analytics 4 and other external data sources to provide comprehensive web analytics and actionable recommendations, ultimately enhancing client performance through competitive benchmarking.
+The project aims to provide a robust solution for understanding and improving digital performance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.